Vicynet/VicPixelArtMaker/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

-## Link to my project GitHub Page, tested and working on Chrome browser
+## Link to my project GitHub Page, tested and working on Chrome and Samsung internet browser

 https://vicynet.github.io/VicPixelArtMaker/